Theatre Royal Haymarket: Origins and early years

 Carey continued with Pasquin and others.
 Additionally, refugees from Drury Lane's and Covent Garden's internal struggles would show up at the Haymarket, and thus Charlotte Charke would act there in a parody of her father, Colley Cibber, one of the owners and managers of Drury Lane.
-The Theatrical Licensing Act, however, put an end to the anti-ministry satires, and it all but entirely shut down the theatre.
+The Licensing Act 1737, however, put an end to the anti-ministry satires, and it all but entirely shut down the theatre.
 From 1741 to 1747, Charles Macklin, Cibber, Samuel Foote, and others sometimes produced plays there either by use of a temporary licence or by subterfuge; one advertisement runs, "At Cibber's Academy in the Haymarket, will be a Concert, after which, will be exhibited (gratis) a Rehearsal, in the form of a Play, called Romeo and Juliet."

 In 1749 a hoaxer billed as The Bottle Conjuror was advertised to appear at the theatre.
 The conjuror's publicity claimed that, while on stage, he would place his body inside an empty wine bottle, in full view of the audience.
 When the advertised act failed to appear on stage, the audience rioted and gutted the theatre.
 Although the identity of the hoax's perpetrator is unknown, several authors consider John Montagu, 2nd Duke of Montagu, to have been responsible.